cthoyt/Omega_Implementation/README.md

 When reviewing this project please run the notebooks in the following order to get a full understanding of both our research process and how the implementation works.
 We attempted to make the code run as fast as possible, however there are a few sections that still take a little while to run.
 These slow parts are noted in the comments and can be sped up by reducing the number of samples that are drawn.

 1. First_Implementation_Walkthrough - First implementation of Lotka Volterra using random variables for each step
-2. Optimized_Implementation_Walkthrough - Optimized implementation using one random variable for all steps
+2. Optimized_Implementation_Walkthrough - Optimized implementation using one random variable for all steps.
+Note this is a Julia file, and not a Jupyter Notebook.
 3. Abduction_action_prediction - Our implementation of the Abduction-action-prediction Algorithm

 #### PDF Notebooks